Look Upstream For The Cause Of Your Problems

 There are many ways to organize software development.
 Today, the infamous waterfall model has mostly been replaced by some flavor of agile development.
 However, this change hasn’t been a panacea.
-Still, software developers are plagued by lack of time, unclear requirements, code bases filled with barely legible legacy code and processes which only get in the way.
+Still, software developers are plagued by lack of time, unclear requirements, barely legible legacy code and processes which only get in the way.
 How can we find the root cause for these problems?

 Since the downfall of the waterfall model, it has become out of fashion to think of different phases in software development.
 In Scrum, for example, there are no more phases: Instead, you have sprints which combine all the old phases of the waterfall model in a single short time span.
 To recap, the waterfall model had these phases: